 The static or dynamic rope is pinched through the slot or slots of the ATC and then clipped through a carabiner.
 The rope feeds into the device, around the carabiner, and then out back through the slot and down towards the braking hand.
 When belaying a rock climber or rappelling, the ATC is often pressed against the top of the carabiner, significantly increasing the friction in the system and slowing the rope.
 It is released by adjusting the angle of the brake hand upwards towards the device, or by pulling the belay device away from the carabiner.

 A tuber usually won’t stop completely unless the climber/rappeller is very light, so it’s important to secure the brake hand on the rope firmly.
-Unlike other rappel devicesOpens in a new tab. which can be locked off mid-rappel, you can’t really stop and go hands-free.
+Unlike other rappel devices which can be locked off mid-rappel, you can’t really stop and go hands-free.

 One thing to watch out for is that tubular devices only work with certain rope sizes.
 If a rope is too thick, it simply won’t fit through the slots.
-This actually happened to me last year while going through a canyon in Zion National ParkOpens in a new tab..
+This actually happened to me last year while going through a canyon in Zion National Park.
 Fortunately, I had an extra 8 ring in my pack.
 Keep that in mind if you decide to rely solely on an ATC as a belay device.
 Additionally, an ATC can get gummed up by ‘canyon crud’ in especially nasty conditions.

 Tubular Belay Devices are really pretty cheap.
 A basic ATC is around $15 USD, while a more expensive ATC-Guide or Petzl Reverso is around $20-$30 USD.
 Much of the wear from rappelling is inflicted on the carabiner, which can save you some money in the long run.
 Alternate using each of the two slots when you rappel so you don’t wear through one faster than the other.